wolfSSL/wolfHSM-examples/README.md

 ## Current Examples

 ### Posix TCP server and client
-The only example currently is a Posix tcp server and client.
+The only example currently is a POSIX TCP server and client, this will boot up the wolfHSM server in the server thread as well as boot up the client in the client thread.
+Next it runs the units tests on the client side against the server.

 ### Building
 To build the client and the server wolfHSM must be configured and built along side wolfSSL.